rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 extension, clients are left to make their own mailboxes, and two clients may pick different names, leaving the user with both "Sent" and "Sent Messages".

-At minimum servers and clients should most implement support for \Drafts,
+At minimum, servers and clients should implement support for \Drafts, \Junk,
-\Junk, \Sent, and \Trash.
+\Sent, and \Trash.

 In addition to the behavior from the specification: